 Home means different things to different people.
-In the most literal sense of the word, it's defined as the place where one was born or to be more specific--where one grew up in.
+In the most literal sense of the word, it's defined as the place where one was born or to be more specific—where one grew up.
 Others consider home as a roof over their heads while some would say home is family.
-Family is home.

-However you describe it, ultimately they all have one thing in common--emotion.
-A feeling of warmth.
-That sense of belonging, of knowing and remembering.
+No matter how you describe it, they all have one thing in common—emotion, a feeling of warmth.
+That sense of belonging, of knowing, and remembering.

-Such was my feeling when I woke up that very morning as my eyes trailed towards the huge window next to my small bed.
-I read a book the night before prior to sleep and was committed to finishing not less than 20 pages but the sound of the train and the gentle rocking were enough to send me to the depths of sleep.
+That was how I felt when I woke up that morning on a train to Chiang Mai.
+I spent the night reading a book before bed and committed to finishing at least one chapter.
+But the sound of the train and the gentle rocking was enough to send me to sleep.

 Chiang Mai is also known for its night markets.
-Though I think almost all the cities/towns that I've been in while in Thailand had countless night markets.
+But come to think of it, all the places that I've visited in Thailand had their version of night markets.

-In one of the rooms, we were told to kneel/sit in front of a monk so he could send us blessings.
-I had no idea what he was chanting about.
-We were all clueless and had to be instructed on what to do next.
+In one of the rooms, we knelt in front of a monk so he could give us his blessings.
+I had no idea what he was chanting.
+Everyone in the room was clueless and had to be instructed by the temple staff of what to do next.

-I remember a time when my family and I visited one of the Chinese temples in Cebu.
-We sat inside a room while a monk shared a story to all of us.
-Me and my siblings would just pretend we understood what he was saying and once it was over, we'd ask our dad to translate the whole thing for us.
-I also remember the free vegetarian lunch afterwards (which I did not enjoy because I used to hate vegetables!
-Especially the ones that are made to look and taste like meat.)
+I remember a time when my family and I visited one of the Buddhist temples in Cebu.
+We sat in a room while a monk shared a story sort of like when a priest is doing a sermon.
+My siblings and I would pretend we understood what the monk was saying.
+And once it was over, we'd ask our dad to translate the whole thing for us.
+After the mass, there was a free vegetarian lunch, which I did not enjoy because I hated vegetables!
+Especially the ones that were made to look and taste like meat.

 The day before I left Chiang Mai, I wandered upon a haven of hipster shops and small cafes.
 Think Park was obscurely behind a mall.
 I was bummed out that I stumbled upon it on my last day, but was also happy that I now had a reason to come back to this city.